 Pumpkins belong to the Cucurbita genus, along with cucumbers, melons, and squash.
 However, the term “pumpkin” refers to members of four different species, C. moschata, C. mixta, C. pep, and C. maxima.
 Pumpkins range in size from less than one pound to more than 1,000 pounds.
 Miniature-sized pumpkins weigh less than one pound, are marketed fresh and typically are used for decorative purposes.
 Pie pumpkins range in many sizes, however, the 5- to 10-pound pie pumpkins are most often grown.
 Pumpkins in the 10- to 25-pound range are primarily used for fall decorations, carved into jack-o-lanterns, but can also be used for processing.
 Pumpkins above 25 pounds are called giant.
 Giant pumpkins typically range between 25 to 1,000 pounds in size.
 The potential size is determined by the variety grown and growing conditions.

 Pumpkin is a nutrient-dense crop; a cup of cooked pumpkin provides more than 200 percent of the recommended daily intake of vitamin A, 20 percent of the recommended vitamin C and more potassium than a banana.
 Another pumpkin product, roasted and salted pumpkin seeds and hulled kernels, known as pepitas, are becoming a popular and nutritious snack item.
+Much like squash blossoms, pumpkin blossoms can also be stuffed and eaten.
+Even the leaves of pumpkins can be cooked and eaten.
 The U.S. annual per capita use of pumpkin was 4.6 pounds per person in 2016.

 The U.S. pumpkin market is regarded as limited and seasonal.
 Pumpkins are grown for processing and fresh for ornamental sales through you-pick farms, farmers’ markets and retail sales.
 Libby’s (owned by Nestlé Company) have almost 90 percent of the North American market for canned pumpkin with 90 percent of it sold in only 4 months, from October to January.
 The USDA Economic Research Service reports that the demand for fresh specialty pumpkins continues to expand as consumers look for new and interesting variations.
 Also, according to Nielsen, the total sales of pumpkin-flavored food, beverages, personal and household goods in supermarkets and convenience stores across the U.S. increased almost 80 percent between 2011 and 2015.
 Sales of those items totaled more than $360 million in 2015.